Hexagram 23:

 Oracle Bone Etymology

-Mountain (☶) sits above, Earth (☷) sits below—mountain resting on earth, requiring broad base for stability.
+Mountain (☶) sits above, Earth (☷) sits below—mountain resting on earth, but the foundation is eroding.

 Traditional Use

 The classical text describes dark lines mounting upward to overthrow the last light line through gradual disintegration.
-Linked to ninth month (October-November), when yin power pushes upward to supplant yang entirely.
+Linked to the ninth month (October-November), when yin power rises to supplant yang entirely.

 Lines